 Be a GeoTraveler!

 Go light, stay local, learn about the local cultures and traditions, help sustain what makes this a special place.
 Geotravelers get beyond the surface and have rich, life-changing travel experiences.
-This site can be a gateway for these experiences in the Scenic, Wild Delaware River region.
+This site can be a gateway for these experiences in the Heart of the Continent region.

 What is Geotourism?